ct-segmentation/COVID-Rate/README.md

 COVID-Rate
 ===

-##COVID-Rate: An Automated Framework for Segmentation of COVID-19 Lesions from Chest CT
+COVID-Rate: An Automated Framework for Segmentation of COVID-19 Lesions from Chest CT
+---

 This research work introduces an open-access COVID-19 CT segmentation dataset containing 433 CT images from 82 patients that have been annotated by an expert radiologist.